Azure/azure-sdk-for-cpp/doc/PerformanceTesting.md

 Performance tests are located under **"test/perf"** folder under the service folder(e.g. alongside ut folder).

-The perf test folder should be added in the parent CMakeLists.txt guarded by the **BUILD_PERF_TEST** flag.
+The perf test folder should be added in the parent CMakeLists.txt guarded by the **BUILD_PERFORMANCE_TESTS** flag.

 E.G.